 By Mirela Cazacu, DPO & Quality Manager @ Euroanswer

-The latest priority of the business environment is focusing on the new European General Data Protection Regulation – especially knowing that non-compliance might lead to high fines.
-Looking further than the punitive measures, the regulation comes to cover the gaps within the local regulations of the European Union member states and it aims to encourage the free movement of the personal data by increasing trust – between companies/public bodies and data subjects.
-With so many businesses and services operating across borders, international consistency around data protection laws and rights is crucial both to organisations and individuals.
+The latest priority of the business environment is focusing on the new European General Data Protection Regulation especially knowing that non-compliance might lead to high fines.
+Looking beyond the punitive measures, the regulation means to cover the gaps within the local regulations of the European Union member states and it aims to encourage the free movement of the personal data by increasing trust – between companies/public bodies and data subjects.
+With so many businesses and services operating across borders, international consistency around data protection laws and rights is crucial both to organisations and individuals

 The new GDPR replaces the Directive 95/46/EC from 1995, an important component of the European Union privacy and human rights law – on which in 1998 UK developed their more extensive Data Protection Act.